Brian Wenzel

 Brian Thomas Wenzel (24 May 1929 – 6 May 2024) was an Australian actor, comedian, director and singer.
 He was in the entertainment business for 60 years, including circus, stage, television and film.

 After numerous character roles in Crawford Productions serials and films, and after appearing in the ABC serial Certain Women and The Young Doctors, he was cast in the permanent role of Frank Gilroy, an old-fashioned and upright police sergeant (later chef and barman) of the fictional Wandin Valley in A Country Practice, opposite co-star Lorrae Desmond, which he played from 1981 to 1993.

 Wenzel had a small role in 1995 in Neighbours as Gordon "Flakey the Clown" Orchard.
 He was also briefly a cast member of Rove Live in 2009.

 Life and career

 Early life

-Wenzel was born in 1929 in Adelaide, South Australia of German descent, one of eight children to Harold Wenzel, a grocer who served with the RAAF, and Kathleen Wenzel.
+Wenzel was born in the city of Adelaide, South Australia to a family of German descent and is one of eight children of Harold Wenzel, a grocer who served with the RAAF, and Kathleen Mabel McDonnell.

 Wenzel grew up in Western suburbs of Adelaide including Mile End, Thebarton.
 Torrensville. and then some time in Mt.
 Gambier, before moving to Geelong, Victoria and had an unsettled early life and spent much of his childhood in remand homes run by various organisation's including the Christian Brothers and the Salvation Army.
 Wenzel ran away several times.
 At age 14, he left school and to stay out of trouble was offered a job, as a pony groomer and dog trainer, by a chap with the Sole Brothers' Circus, eventually he would be offered a job in the ring riding the Broncos.
 During World War II, he was criticised because of his German Prussian surname.